 The Newton Fund grant program aligns with The Community Foundation's Common Good Funds grant program.
 The Letter of Intent (LOI) is the first step in the application process.
 Newton Fund Advisory Committee and program staff will then review all LOIs and invite organizations to submit Final Applications.

-August 19: Letter of Intent due at noon
+August 18: Letter of Intent due (by invitation only)

-September 27: FInal Applications due (by invitation only)
+September 26: Final Application due (by invitation only)

 Letter of Intent Instructions